 The name Cody, Wyoming rustles up images of a place and time far removed from the hectic pace of modern city life.
-Hidden away in Wyoming's rugged northwestern corner, this peaceful town is named after Buffalo Bill Cody, the "Wild West" showman who helped found the community as a business investment in the late-1800s.
-It was one of the last places settled in the United States and even today has a definite "Old West" feeling about it.
-In the shadow of the Big Horn Mountains, it is the eastern gateway to Yellowstone National Park.
+Hidden away in Wyoming's rugged northwestern corner, it is a peaceful place named after Buffalo Bill Cody, the "Wild West" showman who helped found the town as a business investment in the late-1800s.
+One of the last places settled in the United States, even today it has a definite "Old West" feeling about it.
+In the shadow of the Big Horn Mountains, Cody is the eastern gateway to Yellowstone National Park.
 In the summer the nearby peaks shimmer in greens and blues, and in the winter, they sparkle with snow.
 To some people, Cody may feel like the ends of the earth, but its scenic setting and down to earth way of life continue to attract newcomers, including retirees.

-In fact, Cody (population 10,000) has grown by 25% in the last 10 to 20 years.
-Forty-one percent of residents are age 45 or better, and 25% of them hold at least a four year college degree.
+In fact, Cody (population 10,000) has grown by 5% during the last 10 years.
+Forty-one percent of residents are age 45 or better, and 32% of them hold at least a four year college degree.
 The crime rate is below the national average.
 Racial diversity is but a concept.
-The cost of living is 9% above the national average.
+The cost of living meets the national average.

-Thanks to state revenues collected from oil exploration and mineral extraction contracts, Wyoming is a very tax friendly place for retirees.
+Thanks to state revenues collected from energy exploration and mineral extraction contracts, Wyoming is a very tax friendly place for retirees.
 There is no state personal income tax, and so Social Security is not taxed.
 In fact, no retirement income is taxed.
-Real estate is assessed at just 9.5%, and a property relief program is in place for people with assets less than about $112,420.
-A property tax rebate, ranging from $800 to $900, is available to people age 65 and better who meet certain income requirements.
-The annual tax on a $265,000 home is approximately $1,400.
+Real estate is assessed at just 9.5%, and a property tax deferral program lets homeowners delay paying 50% of their taxes if they are at least age 62 and have a limited income. i The annual tax on a $275,000 home is approximately $1,600.
 The state sales tax is just 4%.

 With Yellowstone just 50 miles to the west, Cody attracts a lot of visitors, primarily during the summer months.
 The town works hard to cultivate and promote its Western heritage for the benefit of tourists, but it is also the real deal.
 Residents are independent-minded and practical.
 Cowboys and ranchers in Stetsons mingle with vacationers, and cattle auctions attract lively crowds.
 The "Cody Stampede," one of the largest rodeos in the nation, takes place in early July and brings in ranchers and performers from around the West.

 For city slicker visitors, Cody presents a rodeo every single night from June through August.
 A nightly, somewhat hokey re-enactment of a wild west shootout in the street next to the Irma Hotel, the establishment built by Buffalo Bill for his daughter, always draws a crowd.
 The Irma is worth a visit in its own right, too.
-It remains a popular restaurant and bar, and its focal point is the famous, massive cherry wood bar that was a gift to Buffalo Bill from England's Queen Victoria.
+It remains a popular restaurant and bar, and its focal point is the famous, massive cherry wood bar that England's Queen Victoria gave to Buffalo Bill.